A Well-Lived Life 2 - Book 4 - Elyse

 “Doctor’s orders?
 Is something wrong?”

-“I have fainting spells which are probably related to my naturally low blood pressure.
-Doctor Albert Barton, Chief of Emergency Medicine at UofC, who’s also a friend of mine, has me restricting my alcohol and tobacco usage, and watching my consumption of sugary foods.
+“I have fainting spells, which are probably related to my naturally low blood pressure.
+Doctor Albert Barton, Chief of Emergency Medicine at UofC, who’s also a friend of mine, has me restricting my alcohol and tobacco usage and watching my consumption of sugary foods.
 I had a CT scan which was negative, all my blood work is good, and my heart and lungs are fine.
 Al’s just being careful.
 My wife, the doctor, works for him in the ER.
 And my personal physician is on board.”

 “And if we were to reach a deal, you’d be willing to get a notarized statement to that effect?
 If we make a deal, it’s between you and me.
 Yes, our companies’ names are on the documents, but something like this has to be personal as well.”

 I shrugged, “Sure.
 I run around three miles a day and practice karate four or five times a week.
-I walk several more miles each day when I walk my wife to work and I walk to work myself.
+I walk several more miles each day when I walk my wife to work, and I walk to work myself.
 Trust me; I’m as healthy as can be.
 But you know damned well that anyone can drop dead at any moment, or be hit by the proverbial truck, or whatever.
 I’m healthy.”

-I wanted to ask what his proposal was, but it was his dime, so to speak, and I’d let him tell his story however he wanted to.
+I wanted to ask what his proposal was, but it was his dime, so to speak, and I’d let him tell his story however he chose to tell it.
 We placed our orders and made small talk about the upcoming baseball season and the hockey playoffs.
-The Blackhawks had won their division, but had lost their first playoff game against the Minnesota North Stars.
+The Blackhawks had won their division but had lost their first playoff game against the Minnesota North Stars.
 The Penguins, on the other hand, had only been over .500 for three days during the entire season.

 I’d thought the idea through, and I’d had a brief chat with Dave and Charlie about it.
 We agreed that this was something that was right up Greg’s alley, though we still had a concern about putting him and Dante together.
 That said, we were also fairly sure that we’d need a second person on the project.
-And that meant we needed enough revenue from this to cover two salaries and still make a profit.
+And that meant we needed enough revenue from any deal to cover two salaries and still make a profit.

 “So what do you think?” he asked.